kwea123/Unity_live_caption/README.md

 Follow the [website](https://cloud.google.com/speech-to-text/) to activate the `Speech-to-Text` API in the console, and download the API key, which should be a `.json` file.
 I will refer this key to be `key.json` in the following.

-## Installation

-There are command line (CLI) version and GUI versions.
+Next, there are command line (CLI) version and GUI versions of this program.
 The code is the same but there are some performance differences:

 CLI: file size is small and allows more customization.

 GUI: file size is large (about 250MB) and takes some time to warm-up the speech to text program.

 Here is the tutorial of command line usage.
 For GUI users, please jump to [here](#GUI-usage).

+## Installation

 Make sure you have python.
 If not, installation is recommended via [Anaconda](https://www.anaconda.com/distribution/) with python version 3.